iracooke/atenuis_wgs_pub/hpc/freebayes/README.md

 Variants were called for all 146 low coverage samples and 2 high coverage samples downsampled to 3x.
 All sample names are listed in the file [lowcov_down_bams.txt](hpc/freebayes/lowcov_down_bams.txt).
 See [here](../gatk3/README.md) for details of preprocessing and read alignment for these samples.

-To facilitate rapid variant calling we divided the *A. tenuis* genome into 100kb regions `fasta_generate_regions.py` script provided with freebayes version 1.1.1
+To facilitate rapid variant calling we divided the *A. tenuis* genome into 100kb regions using the `fasta_generate_regions.py` script provided with freebayes.
+We used freebayes version 1.1.1
 ```bash
 fasta_generate_regions.py aten_final_0.1.fasta.fai 100000 > aten_regions.txt
 ```